johnoscott/Obsidian-Close-Similar-Tabs/README.md

 2 commands:
 - "Switch" to temporary enable/disable Close Similar Tabs.
-- "Undo close tab" to make the last closed tab reappear. (it seems that this obsidian command was removed from the command palette)
+- "Reopen last tab / Undo close tab" to make the last closed tab reappear. (it seems that this obsidian command "Undo close tab" was removed from the command palette)

 N.B: More options are getting back soon as close empty tabs, be notified and  pinned tabs.